gxf1212/notes/research/Common-tools.md

-sander and pmemd are both MD engines.
+sander and pmemd are both MD engines. pmemd can also be run with acceleration from graphics processing units (GPU) through pmemd.cuda or the MPI parallel version pmemd.mpi.